jtc42/tailwind/README.md

 # tailwind
-Subnet monitor for Windows, used on Articuno network
+Subnet monitor for Windows, running on a Flask server.

 ## Requirements
 Easy-install using requirements.txt (pip) or environment.yml (conda).
 Use -win versions if running on Windows